brave-intl/publishers/README.md

 # :wrench: Setup

+For easy setup read the [running locally with docker-compose](#running-locally-with-docker-compose) section.

 Follow these steps to setup the App for [creators.brave.com](https://creators.brave.com).
 This guide presumes you are using OSX and [Homebrew](https://brew.sh/).

-1. Install **Ruby 2.5.5**.
+1. Install **Ruby**.
 For a Ruby version manager try [rbenv](https://github.com/rbenv/rbenv).
 Follow the `Installation` section instructions and ensure your version is at least 1.1.2.
-Once installed run `rbenv install 2.5.5`.
+Once installed run `rbenv install`.
 Be sure to restart your terminal before continuing.
 2. Install **Node 6.12.3** or greater: `brew install node`
 3. Install **Postgresql 9.5+**: `brew install postgresql`